Docs

 Which runtimes does Pylon support?

-As of Pylon v2, the framework now supports multiple runtimes, including Bun, Node.js and Cloudflare Workers.
+As of Pylon v2, the framework now supports multiple runtimes, including Bun, Node.js, Cloudflare Workers and Deno.
 Other runtimes are also supported but require manual setup.
 For more information on the supported runtimes, refer to the release notes.